Chapter 11 The Amazon Pricing Strategy that Will Boost Your Revenues

 The basics just aren’t very good.

-Before you even start thinking about generating traffic or putting any marketing budget to work, you have to do the basics.
+Before you even start thinking about generating traffic, putting any marketing budget to work, or refining your Amazon pricing strategy, you have to do the basics.

 On Amazon, this means you have to optimize your Amazon product detail page for Amazon’s organic search results.
 The vast majority of sales on Amazon happen through search and more than 70% of it on page one of Amazon search results.